Ignite Success: Empower Your Team Now

 Empowerment Strategy #4: Vision

 Articulating a compelling vision clarifies direction, inspires confidence and action, and coordinates efforts.
 Evidence suggests that a compelling vision is directly and positively related to creative performance.
-A vision needs to be desired, beneficial to others, challenging, and visual to be considered compelling.
+To be considered compelling, a vision needs to be desired, beneficial to others, challenging, and visual.
 Stories and metaphors are powerful ways to connect with others.

 Developing a vision is an exercise of both the head and the heart, it takes some time, it always involves a group of people, and it is tough to do well.
 Kotter, Leading Change